Etta Place: Life after Longabaugh

 Considerable debate still remains over when Place's relationship with Longabaugh ended.
 Some claims indicate that Place ended her relationship with Longabaugh and returned to the United States before his death.
 Others believe that the two remained romantically involved, and that she simply tired of life in South America.
 By 1907, she was known to have been living in San Francisco, but after that, she vanished without a trace.

-In 1909, a woman matching Place's description asked Frank Aller (US vice consul in Antofagasta, Chile) for assistance in obtaining a death certificate for Longabaugh.
+In 1909, a woman matching Place's description asked Frank Aller, U.S. vice consul in Antofagasta, Chile, for assistance in obtaining a death certificate for Longabaugh.
 No such certificate was issued, and the woman's identity was never ascertained.

 Author Richard Llewellyn claimed that while in Argentina, he found indications that Place had moved to Paraguay following the death of Longabaugh, and that she had married a wealthy man.
 Also, rumors arose that Etta Place was in fact Edith Mae, wife of famous boxing promoter Tex Rickard, who retired to a ranch in Paraguay shortly after promoting the famous fight between Jack Johnson and Jim Jeffries in 1910.